Two classes of minimal generic fundamental invariants for tensors: Acknowledgments

 \section{Acknowledgments}

+We express our appreciation to the referees and editors for their helpful suggestions in improving the manuscript.
 We are grateful to our colleagues and friends in ZJUT for their help and encouragement.
 We are also grateful to Songling Shan of Illinois State University for so many fruitful discussions.
 Special thanks to Fedja Nazarov for the helpful discussions when we preparing this paper.
 When writing this paper, we try to follow the nice tips of \cite{P18}.
+Xin Li is grateful to Yaqiong Zhang for her support and understanding.